 Mr. Steve Cardullo joined the meeting at 8 pm.

 Ms. Cooper questioned whether, in the proposal Mr. Finnell was making, the draft minutes would be taken off the website once the minutes were approved.
 Mr. Finnell said yes.
 He added that the Westport Village Society handles its minutes in this way, even though the WVS is not a Brown Act organization.
 Directors Thomas and Weiss asked a number of questions about the process and procedure of implementing the proposal.
-Mr. Finnell added that the District should strive for maximum transparency.
+Mr. Finnell added that the District should strive for improved transparency.
 If the WCWD’s customers know everything that the WCWD is doing and considering doing, they may not even feel they need to attend a Board meeting.

 Mr. Whitehouse spoke in favor of the proposal.
 He said that Westport is small and that its citizens tend toward apathy.
 He stated that he wants to be sure that Westport’s residents know, for example, that the District is anticipating moving its sewer lines, causing potential disruption to their daily lives.
 Additionally, he said, transparency and knowledge might give people more of a sense of ownership of the WCWD and cause them to want to participate more.